Melbourne Prize: 1998 and 1999 awards

 The 1998 prize was awarded to a very differently scaled project and budget for the $25m redevelopment of the former high end classical 1880s Georges Department Store at 162–168 Collins Street, Melbourne.
-The refurbishment was designed by architect Daryl Jackson with Conran Design Partnership from the UK.
+The refurbishment was designed by architect Daryl Jackson with Conran Design Partnership from the United Kingdom.
 The building was restored and adaptively modified to include a range of retail concessions, restaurants, and a Conran Design Store.
 A commendation was given to Peter Elliott with Curnow Freiverts Glover for State Government Offices at Treasury Place.